Slideshow image

 • Command to obey?

-• Knowledge to gain?
+• Knowledge to remember and use?

 How do these questions impact your life as you read God’s ‘Story’?